Jaans/Voron-Printer-Mods/Bouncy-Mouse/Stage2.md

 # Stage 2 - Physical Build
-This link contains an [image from `meteyou`'s MOD](https://github.com/VoronDesign/VoronUsers/tree/master/legacy_printers/printer_mods/meteyou/gcode_buttons#how-to-build) that shows an exploded view on how the parts fit together.
+Click this link to see [image from `meteyou`'s MOD](https://github.com/VoronDesign/VoronUsers/tree/master/legacy_printers/printer_mods/meteyou/gcode_buttons#how-to-build) that shows an exploded view on how the parts fit together.

+What follows are those steps combined with the PCB.

 ![Parts to put together](Images/Parts_Switch_Shell_Clip.jpg)